MichalKoudela/MichalKoudela/README.md

 ###                              Hi I'm Michal Koudela
 _____________________________________________________________________________________________________
 - 💻 I'm a cyber serurity student in high school.
-- 🔧 I focus on cryptography, general programming and reverse enginerring.
+- 🔧 I focus on cryptography, general programming and reverse enginering.
 - 📘 I've so far learn these programming languages: C#
 - 📕 Currently I am learning these languages: C++, Python, JS
 - 🐲 Also, I use Kali btw....